 Food price inflation in New Zealand rose to 6.8% year-on-year in May of 2022, up from 6.4% in the previous month.
 The largest positive contributions came from prices of grocery food including yoghurt, milk, and cheese (7.4% vs 6.4% in April), and restaurant meals and ready-to-eat food (6% vs 5.3%).
 Prices also continued to climb for fruit and vegetables (10% vs 9.4%).
 On a monthly basis, food prices were up 0.7%, following a 0.1% uptick in the previous month. source: Statistics New Zealand

 Food Inflation in New Zealand averaged 5.44 percent from 1961 until 2022, reaching an all time high of 25.20 percent in March of 1980 and a record low of -2 percent in June of 2010.
 This page provides - New Zealand Food Inflation - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Food Inflation - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Food Inflation in New Zealand is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in New Zealand to stand at 1.80 in 12 months time.
-In the long-term, the New Zealand Food Inflation is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Food Inflation in New Zealand is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Food Inflation is projected to trend around 2.00 percent in 2023, according to our econometric models.